kwestin/code-to-cloud-workshop/README.md

-## Lab 1 - Writing Our First Detection & Expanding Detections for Multiple Events
+## Lab 1 - Writing Our First Detection

 Using the rule function and other pre-existing helper functions, creating a detection is extremely efficient in Panther.
 For this exercise, you will use the Panther console to create your first detection.